 To request an AERS evaluation, call your local health department.
 In Baltimore County, the number is 410-887-2754.
-For other counties or Baltimore City, call the local Senior Information and Assistance Office and ask for the AERS office in your area.
+For other counties or Baltimore City, call the local Maryland Access Point (MAP) Office and ask for the AERS office in your area.

 The Individual is in the Hospital